kyma-project/test-infra/cmd/image-builder/README.md

 - BuildKit
 - ADO pipelines

-kaniko and BuildKit build images locally, while the ADO pipelines backend calls ADO API.
+kaniko and BuildKit build images locally, while for the ADO pipelines backend, Image Builder calls ADO API to start the build process.
 To use the kaniko backend, use the `image-builder` image.
 To use the BuildKit backend, use the `buildkit-image-builder` image.
 The ADO backend is supported by both images.
 To use it, you need to provide the `--build-in-ado=true` flag.